Would you like to have great window treatment drapes - and save money at the same time?

 Even if you don't intend to make your own draperies, you can get some great ideas and then get someone else to make them up for you.

 I'll show you the essential sewing methods you'll need - and you'll be surprised how few there are!
 You'll also need the use of a sewing machine for some of the work.
+We'll also go into the different ways of heading up your drapes.

 But there's nothing difficult about making your own window treatments.